SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## ACDC Fields

 An ACDC may be abstractly modeled as a nested `key: value` mapping.
 To avoid confusion with the cryptographic use of the term *key* we instead use the term *field* to refer to a mapping pair and the terms *field label* and *field value* for each member of a pair.
-These pairs can be represented by two-tuples e.g `(label, value)`.
+These pairs can be represented by two tuples e.g `(label, value)`.
 We qualify this terminology when necessary by using the term *field map* to reference such a mapping. *Field maps* may be nested where a given *field value* is itself a reference to another *field map*.
 We call this nested set of fields a *nested field map* or simply a *nested map* for short.
 A *field* may be represented by a framing code or block delimited serialization.
 In a block delimited serialization, such as JSON, each *field map* is represented by an object block with block delimiters such as `{}` [[37]].
 Given this equivalence, we may also use the term *block* or *nested block* as synonymous with *field map* or *nested field map*.
 In many programming languages, a field map is implemented as a dictionary or hash table in order to enable performant asynchronous lookup of a *field value* from its *field label*.
 Reproducible serialization of *field maps* requires a canonical ordering of those fields.
 One such canonical ordering is called insertion or field creation order.
 A list of `(field, value)` pairs provides an ordered representation of any field map.
 Most programming languages now support ordered dictionaries or hash tables that provide reproducible iteration over a list of ordered field `(label, value)` pairs where the ordering is the insertion or field creation order.
 This enables reproducible round trip serialization/deserialization of *field maps*.
 ACDCs depend on insertion ordered field maps for canonical serialization/deserialization.
 ACDCs support multiple serialization types, namely JSON, CBOR, MGPK, and CESR but for the sake of simplicity, we will only use JSON herein for examples [[37]].
 The basic set of normative field labels in ACDC field maps is defined in the following table.

 | Label | Title | Description |